 - All employees including foreigners working in China shall be covered by China social security system.

 - Both employers and employees are required to make the contributions.

 - The contributions are made on the monthly basis and adjusted on the yearly basis.

 - Each city has its own contribution base and rate.

-- All the insurance funds are managed by each city’s local authority and are pooled into provincial or municipal funds.
+- All the China social security funds are managed by each city’s local authority and are pooled into provincial or municipal funds.

-- If client has no legal entity in China, they shall engage PEO & employment agency to handle social security in China for their employees.
+- If client has no legal entity in China, they shall engage PEO & employment agency to handle China social security for their employees.

-- All foreigners working in China shall contribute social insurance.
+- All foreigners working in China shall contribute China social security.